techtile-by-dramco/NI-B210-Sync/experiments/readme.md

 4 USRPs are connected to one splitter with equal length cables.
 Phase differences are checked on the scope and they were aligned <1°.

+One constant reference signal --> connected to 4 USRPs that runs same script as experiment 02/03??? --> RX gain is swept